Student studying

 • Copies of official transcripts from each university or college you have attended.

-• Official transcripts (sent directly to KU from the Registrar) are not required until after you have been admitted into the program.
+• Final, official transcripts (sent directly to KU from your university) are not required until after you have been admitted into the program.

 • Three letters of recommendation